SHIP HEALTHCARE logo

 Supporting Parasports

-Our subsidiary, Sakai Medical Co., Ltd., acts as an official supplier for various parasports organizations, including the Japan Boccia Association.
-We provide equipment for conditioning, training, and motion analysis while promoting inclusive social activities through employee participation in parasports events and volunteering.
+Our subsidiary, SAKAI Medical Co., Ltd., acts as an official supplier for various parasports organizations, including the Japan Boccia Association.
+We provide equipment for conditioning, training and motion analysis while promoting inclusive social activities through employee participation in parasports events and volunteering.

 Parasports